-Per Public Law 115-407, Section 103 (effective August 1, 2019), Fremont College will not impose penalties, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that an individual borrow additional funds because of the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement funding from VA under chapter 31 or 33.
+Per Public Law 115-407, Section 103, Fremont College complies with 38 USC 3679(e) and will not impose penalties, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that an individual borrow additional funds because of the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement funding from the Department of VA under chapter 31 (Vocational Rehabilitation) or chapter 33 (Post 9/11 GI Bill®).
+This waiting period begins the date the student provides a certificate of eligibility (COE) for entitlement to educational assistance under chapter 31 or 33 and either until funds are received from the VA or until 90 days after the School Certifying Official has certifies the student's enrollment for tuition and fees following receipt of the COE.